Shashank7777/ebpf-labs/README.md

 int bpf_get_current_comm(char *buf, int size);

-buf is the pointer to the destination buffer and size is the buffer size.
+    buf is the pointer to the destination buffer. size is the buffer size.

 bpf_probe_read_kernel()

 Reads data from kernel memory.

 Example:

 bpf_probe_read_kernel(&data.msg, sizeof(data.msg), src_pointer);

-src_pointer is the kernel memory location and data.msg is the destination buffer.
+    src_pointer is the kernel memory location.
+    data.msg is the destination buffer.

 output.perf_submit()

 Sends data from eBPF to user-space.

 Example:

 output.perf_submit(ctx, &data, sizeof(data));

-ctx is the execution context, data is the struct holding event data, and sizeof(data) is the size of the struct.
+    ctx is the execution context.
+    data is the struct holding event data. sizeof(data) is the size of the struct.